replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 #### Enabling Airgap for a customer

-The first step will be to enable airgap for the `lab5` customer:
+The first step will be to enable Air Gap for the `lab5` customer:

 ![enable-airgap](./img/airgap-customer-enable.png)